Guide

 Human Oversight

-• Human Supervisors: Deployers must assign qualified personnel to oversee critical decisions made by AI.
+Deployers must assign qualified personnel to oversee critical decisions made by AI.
+Operators must be able to intervene or override AI outputs.

 Data Privacy and Security

-• Consent for Biometric Data: Organizations are prohibited from capturing or using biometric data without explicit consent.
+Organizations are prohibited from capturing or using biometric data without explicit consent.

 Enforcement and Penalties

-• Daily fines range from $1,000 to $20,000 for continued noncompliance.
+The Texas Attorney General is responsible for enforcement.
+Fines for violations can reach up to $100,000 per violation.
+Daily fines range from $1,000 to $20,000 for continued noncompliance.

 Encouraging Innovation: The Regulatory Sandbox

 TRAIGA includes a 36-month regulatory sandbox, allowing companies to test AI technologies in a controlled environment with relaxed compliance requirements.
-This provision fosters innovation while enabling regulators to study emerging risks and develop tailored guidelines.

 A Side-by-Side Look at Global AI Regulations

-To help organizations better understand the complexities of global AI compliance, we’ve compiled a comparison table featuring key elements of the most prominent AI regulations.
+To help organizations better understand the complexities of global AI compliance, we've compiled a comparison showing key elements of the most prominent AI regulations.
 This structured comparison provides a quick and actionable reference to help you navigate the global AI regulatory landscape and align your strategies for compliance wherever your operations are based.

 Common Threads in AI Regulation